Benign Mole Removal Case Study

 However even if the removal procedure is carried out correctly and the after-care followed to the letter, the way the individual skin recovers is different from person to person and some people can be more prone than others to develop scarring, permanent change in skin texture, hyperpigmentation etc.

 However, there are clinics advertising scar-free removal.
 It is our opinion that although the likelihood of the development of scars or permanent skin texture change is statistically very low, the likelihood of developing undesired long-term adverse reactions can be minimised, however can never be completely ruled out despite the method used; therefore seamless results should not be promised since there are far too many factors affecting the final results even if the treatment were carried out in a perfect fashion.

 Adverse reactions like scarring to mole removal procedures, in general, are very rare, however when they occur this may likely be due to:

 - the scabs have been removed forcefully or

 About the after-care carried out and the healing process.

 The area was washed twice a day using mild neutral soap until the scab formed.
-Also no creams of any type were applied during healing.
+Also, no creams of any type were applied during healing.

 The scab formed 3 days after the treatment.
 Then it then fell off on its own accord 7 days after the procedure.
 The part looked pinker and the skin texture was slightly different than the surrounding skin area for a few weeks.
 This is a normal reaction because of the new skin forming instead of the mole that had been removed.
-This change in texture and difference in colour usually subsides and blends with the surrounding skin slowly over time.
+This change in texture and difference in color usually subsides and blends with the surrounding skin slowly over time.
 This process can take a few weeks.
 Generally two to three months.